 There’s also automatic nozzle height detection, and a separate, enclosed spool container to prevent the filament from spoiling from exposure to moisture in the air.
 Overall a very tidy package.
 The only drawback is that the 120 x 120 x 120 mm build volume is rather puny.

-Best 3D Printer Review: UP mini 2 Review: Best 3D Printer for Beginners of Summer 2018
+Best 3D Printer Review: UP mini 2 Review – Best 3D Printer for Beginners in 2018

-There are many companies claiming to have the “best 3D printer for beginners” — but only few can deliver.
-Flashforge, on the other hand, offers a great package that’s capable of giving you quality prints and enough room for improvement if you’re getting deeper into 3D printing.
-The ease of use makes the Flashforge Finder one of the best 3D printers for beginners.
+Many companies claim to have the “best 3D printer for beginners” – only a few deliver on the claim.
+Flashforge is one such company.
+Offering a great package that’s capable of giving you quality prints and enough room for improvement should you dive deeper into 3D printing, it is the ease of use that caps the Flashforge Finderoff as one of the best 3D printers for beginners.

 3D Printer Review: Flashforge Finder 3D Printer Review: (Almost) For Beginners

-Why you should buy it: The MakerBot Replicator+ is a full ecosystem for 3D printing — spanning apps, materials, and hardware — to make printing as effortless as possible.
+Why you should buy it: With the acquisition of MyStemKits, Robo now offers a full ecosystem for 3D printing – spanning apps, materials, curriculum, and hardware – to make printing as effortless as possible.

-Why we picked the MakerBot Replicator+ as Best 3D Printer for Schools:
+Why we picked the Robo C2 as Best 3D Printer for Schools:

-Taking the printer in isolation, we have a device with safety features optimized for the classroom.
-There’s a removable flexible bed that isn’t heated; an extruder where the hot-end is out of reach of curious fingers; and a semi-enclosed build-space that protects the build area from foreign objects.
+Taking the printer in isolation, you get a partially-enclosed printer with a medium-sized, removable print bed (but non-heated, so you only print PLA), automatic bed-leveling and a filament-runout sensor.
+The hot end is mostly out of reach of curious fingers; the semi-enclosed build-space protects the build area from foreign objects.